GianniM123/FFSM_fingerprint/fingerprinter/README.md

 # Fingerprinter
 The fingerprinter always requires at least a FFSM model, this must be provided by the `-f` option.

+## Needed packages
+The following pip packages are needed to run the fingerpinter:
+ - networkx[default]
+ - pydot
+ - pygraphviz
+ - aalpy
+ - flamapy
+ - flamapy-sat

 ## Active
 To actively fingerprint a system the `-a` option must be given with a path to a Finite State Machine representation of a system.